incendies/emreozdiyarcv/index.md

 `September 2018 - November 2018`
 __End-Point Labs__, Istanbul,
 _Back-End Developer_
-- I worked in the Istanbul office for a short time and worked under the Kondukto.io which also in this project I wrote GoLang and MongoDB for this project.
-We were dealing with security leaks and components.
+- I worked on the Kondukto.io project and also in this project I wrote GoLang and MongoDB.
+We're focused on security leaks and features.

 ## Projects & Code Examples